leios/gpu-handbook/src/content/intro.md

 Let me know when you have an answer because I am interested too.

 The way I see it, there are 2 solutions:
-1. Support all the different backends for individual use-cases.
+1. Support all the different backends for each individual use-case.
-2. Write your code in a cross-platform API
+2. Write your code in a cross-platform interface.

 I think option 1 is self-explanatory.
-You'll have to maintain some CUDA code for NVidia users.
+You'll have to maintain some CUDA code for NVIDIA users.
 Some Metal code for Mac users.
 Some ROCm code for AMD Users.
 And so on.

-Basically, any time you need to change one of your GPU functions, you need copy that chain along to all the other vendors to make sure all of your users get the change.
+Basically, any time you need to change one of your GPU functions, you need copy that change along to all the other vendors to make sure all of your users get the change.
 It's a pain, but doable.
 It just requires a bit of testing and a few afternoons of debugging for each backend.